Matlab code for example 4.8 from the book "Regeltechniek voor het HBO"

 In transfer function (see 4.11):

-You can check again the solution by simulating the step response in MATLAB (step size 4 of the input!) and compare the result with figure 4.26.
+You can check again the solution by simulating the step response in MatLab (step size 4 of the input!) and compare the result with figure 4.26.
 You can do it yourself now, or see the previous examples of this chapter.

 In this example we had to do a lot of calculations.
 To a certain extent that is secondary.
 What matters is understanding the theory, especially the physical and /or mathematical meaning of the parameters and .